 The aim of this government funding is to encourage participation in, and improve access to, a number of activities that have a beneficial effect on children’s and young people’s health.
 Improving physical and mental health and wellbeing is at the heart of the Healthy Pupils Capital Fund.

-Areas such as physical activity, healthy eating, mental health, and the aiding of medical conditions, will be targeted, with easier access provided to a wide range of extracurricular activities and facilities, including
+- Areas such as physical activity, healthy eating, mental health, and the aiding of medical conditions, will be targeted, with easier access provided to a wide range of extracurricular activities and

 Applying for HPCF via the Condition Improvement Fund